rakhimov/scram/README.rst

 .. image:: https://scan.coverity.com/projects/2555/badge.svg
     :target: https://scan.coverity.com/projects/2555

-SCRAM : "Simplified Command-line Risk Analysis Multi-tool"
+*SCRAM* : "Simplified Command-line Risk Analysis Multi-tool"

 This project attempts to build a simple command line tool for risk analysis.
 Static Fault Tree Analysis is implemented.
-In addition, a random tree generator is provided for exploring the performance of SCRAM.
+In addition, a random tree generator is provided for exploring the performance of *SCRAM*.
 A fault tree can be drawn by Graphviz Dot tool.

-A full description of SCRAM and its current capabilities is in `the documentation`_.
+A full description of *SCRAM* and its current capabilities is in `the documentation`_.

 .. _`the documentation`: http://rakhimov.github.io/SCRAM